afimpel/lean-conky-config/README.md

 To make it easy to customize fonts, LCC implements a **named fonts** technique.
 The fonts for different elements are defined in the `conky.fonts` variable (not supported by Conky per se).

-Check `local.conf.example` to see how colors and fonts can be customized.
+Check `local.conf.example` to see how colors, workspaces section and fonts can be customized.
 For full reference, dig `conky.conf`.

 ## More Information
 For reference of Conky setting variables, check its [documentation](http://conky.sourceforge.net/config_settings.html), or `man` page: